The-Ronin-Project/infx-internal-tools/README.md

 In addition, according to the docs your current virtual environment should also work.
 But you will still need to install the deps via pipenv.

-A Pipefile.lock is in the working directory along with Pipfile.
+A Pipfile.lock is in the working directory along with Pipfile.
 Please check this in on any changes.
 We use caching keyed off of the lock file, so the cache will be invalidated on mods to it.
 If you have challenges installing your dependencies you may need to check your [Pipfile](https://github.com/pypa/pipfile#pipfile-the-replacement-for-requirementstxt) and possibly recreate it.